Amollo1/NorthPeak-Retail-Profitability/docs/process_maps.md

 # Process Maps: Discounting & Pricing Decision Process
-## Project: NorthPeak Retail — Profitability Decline Analysis
+## Project: NorthPeak Retail - Profitability Decline Analysis

 ---

 ## 1. Why This Process

 The core business problem centers on margin erosion, and discounting practice (BRD Objective 3) is one of the leading suspected drivers.
 This document maps how discount and pricing decisions are currently made (As-Is) versus how they should be made once this analytics solution is in place (To-Be).
-It illustrates not just *what data was analyzed*, but *what business process the analysis is meant to change* — the actual purpose of a BI solution.
+It illustrates not just *what data was analyzed*, but *what business process the analysis is meant to change*, the actual purpose of a BI solution.

 ---